 "We don't have to agree but to understand is what everyone needs"

-When she was eight years old, Stokes joined an all-girls team that were playing in an all-boys league but in her first match, she experienced racism from an opposing player.
+When she was eight years old, Stokes joined an all-girls team who were playing in an all-boys league but, in her first match, she experienced racism from an opposing player.

 Instead of ignoring the incident, Stokes took action and reported it to the referee, who dealt with the situation on the pitch.

-And her actions mirror the next phase of the No Room For Racism initiative, which calls on fans to challenge and report racism wherever it takes place.
+And her response mirrors the next phase of the No Room For Racism initiative, which calls on fans to challenge and report racism wherever it takes place.

 "I told the ref and they did something about it by taking him off, and actually he's understood that you can't do that because he was crying and he said sorry," she says.
 "I just got on with it.